 Day two!
 Not nearly as hungover as I thought I’d be.

-We slept in a little, had mimosas and lunch at a local spot, then headed to the festival.
+We slept in a little, had mimosas and lunch at a local spot, then made our way over to the festival.
 Already, we could tell the weather was exceptionally better than yesterday.
 Although it was just as warm, there was no humidity today, and I don’t think I ever realized how much of a difference that made until today.
 On top of that, the sky was actually blue today.
 Everyone was in better spirits and you could tell with every “Happy Forecastle!” that was delivered.

 This year, the lineup gets better throughout the weekend.
 As much as I loved the lineup yesterday, I was more excited for the lineup today, and I’m even more excited about the lineup tomorrow.
 Highlights of today were Lucy Dacus, Joseph, Phantogram, Nathaniel Rateliff & the Night Sweats, and LCD Soundsystem.